-- 1 Q: Please summarize your educational background and experiences. - 2 A: I graduated from Franklin University in 2015 with a Bachelor of Science in Accounting.
-3 From 2016 to 2019, I owned and operated an E-commerce business.
-In this role I was responsible for all the accounting, finance, and tax related functions of the business.
-During 4 5 this time, I also worked as a Staff Accountant for Legacy Administration Services, LLC 6 and as a Financial Analyst for Cummins, Inc. I began my career with the OUCC in July 7 2019 as a Utility Analyst in the Electric Division.
-I review Indiana utilities' requests for 8 regulatory relief filed with the Commission.
-I also prepare and present testimony based on 9 my analyses and make recommendations to the Commission on behalf of Indiana utility 10 consumers.
-Since joining the OUCC, I have attended "The Basics" Practical Regulatory 11 Training for the Electric Industry, sponsored by the National Association of Regulatory 12 Utility Commissioners ("NARUC") and the New Mexico State University Center for 13 Public Utilities, in Albuquerque, New Mexico.
-I have also attended the 2019 Indiana 14 Energy Association ("IEA") Energy Conference and the 2019 Indiana Energy Conference 15 presented by the Indiana Industrial Energy Consumers, Inc. ("INDIEC"). - 16 Q: Have you previously filed testimony in other Commission proceedings? - 17 A: Yes.
+1 Q: Please describe your background and experience.

+A: I graduated from Franklin University in 2015 with a Bachelor of Science in Accounting.
+From 2016 to 2019, I owned and operated an E-commerce business.
+During this time, I also worked as a Staff Accountant for Legacy Administration Services, LLC and as a Financial Analyst for Cummins, Inc. to gain additional accounting experience.
+I began my career with the OUCC in July 2019 as a Utility Analyst in the Electric Division.
+I review Indiana utilities' requests for regulatory relief filed with the Commission.
+I also prepare and present testimony based on my analyses and make recommendations to the Commission on behalf of Indiana utility consumers.
+I attended "The Basics" Practical Regulatory Training for the Electric Industry, sponsored by the National Association of Regulatory Utility Commissioners ("NARUC") and the New Mexico State University Center for Public Utilities, in Albuquerque, New Mexico in 2019.
+I also attended the Indiana Energy Association ("IEA") 2019 Energy Conference and the Indiana Industrial Energy Consumers, Inc. ("INDIEC") 2019 Indiana Energy Conference.
+In 2020, I attended the Institute of Public Utilities Accounting and Ratemaking Course at Michigan State University and the INDIEC 2020 Indiana Energy Conference.

+- 17 Q: Have you previously filed testimony in other Commission proceedings? - 18 A: Yes.